 Likelihood of Confusion Impact on consumer perception Higher likelihood increases risk of infringement

-Understanding fair competition standards is vital for businesses engaged in comparative advertising, as these guidelines establish the parameters within which companies can lawfully promote their products relative to competitors.
+Fair competition standards establish the parameters within which companies can lawfully promote their products relative to competitors.
 Adhering to these standards not only fosters a level playing field but also protects the integrity of the marketplace.
 Businesses must conduct thorough competitive analysis to ensure that their advertising strategies align with ethical considerations and legal requirements.

 Key aspects that businesses should keep in mind include: